Umuzi-org/tech-department/content/topics/bridging-course-hard-skills/oop-concepts/_index.md

 ---
-title: Object Oriented Programming concepts
+title: Object Oriented Programming Concepts
 ready: True
+tags: ["OOP"]
 ---

-### OOP concepts

 One thing a lot of programmers really struggle with is Object Orientated Programming.
 Once you get your head around it it can be pretty fun.
 And it is a super powerful tool.
 Read and understand this https://dev.to/charanrajgolla/beginners-guide---object-oriented-programming